yagikiyoshi/sindo/README.md

 # SINDO

-SINDO is a suit of programs for molecular vibrational analysis.
+SINDO is a suite of programs for molecular vibrational analysis.

 - JSindo: Viewer of molecules and modes
   - Import the output of quantum chemistry program